GiantBlargg/UpdateSuppressor/README.md

 # UpdateSuppressor
 Temporally suppresses the 3ds update nag.

+Pick the app who's update you want blocked using the HBmenu title selector.

+Program will automatically exit if all goes well.

+Placing an empty file named `halt` in the same folder as the program will override this, as well as asking for confirmation before deleting the version record.

-Some code shamlessly stolen from <https://github.com/MrCheeze/extdata_dump>
+Some code shamelessly stolen from <https://github.com/MrCheeze/extdata_dump>

-Icon made by [100pcrack](https://github.com/100pcrack) for his [1LP](https://github.com/100pcrack/1LP) icon pack.
+Icon made by gbatemp user [xplay10](https://gbatemp.net/members/xplay10.378300/).